milesj/shapeshifter/README.md

 ## Usage

-Shapeshifter is provided as a binary which can be executed like so.
+Shapeshifter is provided as a binary which can be executed and piped like so.

 ```
-shapeshifter [options] [input] > [output]
+shapeshifter build [options] <input> > <output>
 ```

-The binary input accepts either a single schematic file or a directory of schematic files.
+The binary input accepts either a single schematic file, a directory of schematic files, or multiple files.
 If a directory is provided, they will be combined into a single output.

 By default, the binary will send output to stdout, which can then be redirected to a destination of your choosing, otherwise the output